Every Saturday 9AM – 1PM

 Fall Workshop Series!

 As summer winds down and the growing season approaches the Alliance for the Arts GreenMarket will once again offer a series of expert presentations aimed at helping home growers of all experience levels achieve a bountiful harvest using organic methods.
 The series kicked off on Saturday, September 6 at 10:30AM with “Site preparation & seed starting for the fall garden.”
 This first workshop covered fine-tuning the amount of sun, water and nutrients your crops need, selecting the right seeds for our part of the world, looking into non-traditional crops.

-The series continues on Saturday, September 27 with “Best herb and vegetable cultivars and varieties for successful fall season gardening.”
+The series continued on Saturday, September 27 with “Best herb and vegetable cultivars and varieties for successful fall season gardening.”
 The final workshop “Fertilization, weed, and pest control the organic way” is Saturday, October 11.

 The seminars begin at 10:30AM and will be presented by local organic farmers and master gardeners.
 They will last about an hour, and be followed by a Q&A. They will take place rain or shine and will be moved into the Alliance Main Building if necessary.
 They are free of charge, but a small donation to help the continued existence of these activities is appreciated.

 Free – No Reservation Required